-Both partner networks as well as non-partner networks around the globe are invited to participate as source of input about existing practices, participant in one or more experiments, and recipient, and/or user and potential disseminator of the results.
+Both partner networks as well as non-partner networks around the globe were invited to participate as source of input about existing practices, participant in one or more experiments, and recipient, and/or user and potential disseminator of the results.

 This project follows the EU Erasmus+ funded project “Building capacity for transformative learning”, which ended in September 2020.
 Its focus was on enabling adult educators to bring a transformative edge to their offline programs, providing TL to their learners.
 One of the outcomes is the book A Transformative Edge – Knowledge, Inspiration and Experiences for educators of adults with more than 40 contributing practitioners experienced in Transformative Learning.